AliceSartori/Minimum_Wage_Full_Stack_App/README.md

 ![Min Wage](https://media.giphy.com/media/McTlbb1oyHvHm2ToXp/giphy.gif)

 ### Summary and Motivation
+The first US minimum wage was set in 1938 due to The Fair Labor Standards Act (FLSA).
+It was pass by Franklin D. Roosevelt through his New Deal to protect workers from The Great Depression.
 The purpose of the minimum wage was to stabilize the post-depression economy and protect the workers in the labor force.
 The minimum wage was designed to create a minimum standard of living to protect the health and well-being of employees.

-Greater equity will be achieved, and the distribution of income between the high paid and the low pay may be narrowed.
-Poverty may be reduced as the low paid gain more income and the unemployed may be encouraged to join the labour market.
+The idea was the hope of greater equity and the distribution of income between the high paid and the low pay may to be narrowed.
+Poverty may be reduced as the low earners gain more income and the unemployed may be encouraged to join the labour market.<br>

 #### Situation
 Wage Defenders decieded to review at the United States State and Federal minimum wage between 1970 - 2020.
 We wanted see how minimum wages increase over time as well as compare the minimum wage between the states.<br>